Jacksonville Zoo and Gardens: Field Trips

 March, April & May are the busiest months for school visits.
 Nearly 50,000 or 50% of the zoo's annual field trip attendance occurs during these spring months.
-JZG is a field trip destination for nearly 100,000 school students, teachers and chaperones every year from as far away as Columbia, SC & Savannah, GA, Orlando & Tallahassee, FL.
+JZBG is a field trip destination for nearly 100,000 school students, teachers and chaperones every year from as far away as Columbia, SC & Savannah, GA, Orlando & Tallahassee, FL.

 Homeschool Programs

 Zoocademy is a unique experience for Homeschool students ages 5–18, covering a range of topics in Biology, Zoology, Environmental Science and Conservation.
 This course runs from September 2016- March 2017.

-Students ages 5–12 will meet at the Education Campus at the Jacksonville Zoo and Gardens once a month.
-Students ages 13–18 will attend class once every other month at the Education Campus at the Jacksonville Zoo and Gardens.
+Students ages 5–12 will meet at the Education Campus at the Jacksonville Zoo and Botanical Gardens once a month.
+Students ages 13–18 will attend class once every other month at the zoo's Education Campus.
 Enrollment is limited to home-schooled children ages 5–18.
 Children will be enrolled into the appropriate age class based on their age as of September 1, 2016.
 In accordance with Florida state law, children must be 5 years old on or before September 1 to enroll.

-Due to COVID-19, there have been new guidelines in place to ensure the students' safety.
-First, masks are required for all students and staff while indoors.
-They have also eliminated snack breaks to help prevent covid transmission.
-Class sizes are only up to 15 students, and parents must sign a liability waiver before the students are admitted.
+Due to COVID-19, new guidelines were in place to ensure the students' safety.
+First, masks were required for all students and staff while indoors.
+This also eliminated snack breaks to help prevent covid transmission.
+Class sizes were limited to 15 students, and parents must sign a liability waiver before the students were admitted.